 A donor is usually a person who's died, but in rare cases a section of lung can be taken from a living donor.

-Lung transplants aren't carried out frequently in the UK.
+Lung transplants are not carried out frequently in the UK.
 This is mainly because of the lack of available donors.
-In England, during 2013-14, 198 lung transplants were carried out.

 When a lung transplant is needed